The spiritual world is not straightforward

 arise and will show great signs and wonders, so as to mislead, if

-believe they also got guidance from God, but it was mixed up and
+Every saved Christian gets good guidance from God, but it very easily gets mixed up and

-following false guidance from demons.
+following false guidance from imposter spirits.
 This is much more common in the church than most believers realize.
 But remember, we cannot have more than one God, one

 For the True Gospel, it is important to know that